 - Have you ever had an IEP and or received Special Education Services?
 If so, you must schedule an enrollment meeting with Special Education Teacher, Michelle Kelly before we can process your application; this is to ensure that we are able to accommodate your needs.
 Please contact Michelle Kelly by phone at 720-423-4944, or by email at firstname.lastname@example.org to schedule your appointment.

 Enrollment Update: The diploma program will be hosting one more orientation for the year and those dates are May 17th and 18th.
 This will only be for students joining us for summer school with the intention of enrolling in August for the Fall 2017 semester.
-The GED programs will have two more orientations for the school year in March and April.
+The GED programs will have one more orientation for the school year in April (April 26th, 27th and 28th).

 1. Fill out the “First Step” Form